Beaming Score

 What is a good score?

-For the Beaming Score, context matters.
-We encourage parents and providers to look at other providers for context.
-Generally, we consider a score of 75 or above to be a good score, and you will see these scores all marked in green..
+Generally, we consider a score of 75 or above to be a great score, and you will see these scores all marked in green.
+You can also see the breakdown of what is driving their score to be high (reviews, accreditations, etc).

 What if a provider doesn’t have any reviews?